0xVaibhav11/solana_unity/README.md

 # Solana Unity SDK

 A native Solana SDK for Unity that enables web3 functionality through a Rust-compiled DLL.
-This allows Unity games and applications to interact with the Solana blockchain in a performant and secure way.
+This allows Unity games and applications to interact with the Solana blockchain in a performant way.

 ## Features